Phthalates testing according to EU regulations

 In principle, the EU Medical Device Regulation makes it possible to use phthalates with potentially carcinogenic, mutagenic, toxic to reproduction, or endocrine-disrupting properties in medical devices in concentrations higher than 0.1% by weight.
 This is only allowed, however, when justified by extensive risk-benefit analysis, including exploring other material options.11

-Testing for phthalates is generally carried out by gas chromatography-mass spectrometry (GC-MS) analysis.
-Measurlabs offers a variety of testing options, including the following:
+Testing for phthalates is generally carried out using gas chromatography–mass spectrometry (GC-MS) or tandem mass spectrometry (GC-MS/MS).
+Measurlabs offers a comprehensive range of testing options for different products and materials to ensure they meet regulatory restrictions on phthalate content and migration.

-If you need testing or have any questions about the process, please contact us using the form below.
-One of our experts will get back to you within one business day.
+If you need testing or have any questions about the process, do not hesitate to contact us using the form below.
+When you include a few details about your samples and analysis objectives, we can prepare a quotation more quickly.

 References: